Mario Dajsinani

-Mario Dajsinani (born 23 December 1998) is an Albanian professional footballer who plays as a goalkeeper for Albanian club Egnatia and the Albania national football team.
+Mario Dajsinani (born 23 December 1998) is an Albanian professional footballer who plays as a goalkeeper for Albanian club Egnatia and the Albania national team.

 Club career

 Early career

 Dajsinani made his professional debut for hometown club Besa Kavajë during the 2014–15 season at just the age of 16.
 He played his first match as a professional on 6 December 2014 in an away match against Veleçiku Koplik, keeping a clean sheet.
 During this season, he played 17 league matches and slowly developed as a talent within Besa's youth system and was later added to the roster of the U-17 national team.
 He kept his spot even for the 2015–16 season where he made 13 appearances in the first part of the season before leaving the team in January.

 Partizani Tirana

 On 21 January 2016, Dajsinani signed a three-year contract with Partizani Tirana as the team's third choice keeper.